PaperMC/PaperDocs/source/waterfall/getting-started.rst

 - Scalability: Waterfall should be able to handle a large number of concurrent players, given a reasonably modern CPU, memory, and good network connection.

-Travertine is a fork of Waterfall with additional support for 1.7.10.

 Requirements
 ~~~~~~~~~~~~

-Waterfall and Travertine require **Java 8** or newer to run.
-It does run fine
+Waterfall requires **Java 8** or newer to run.
+The Paper team recommends you run on Java 11 or higher.
-on newer versions as well, such as Java 11, but certain plugins may have issues.
 Generally, LTS versions of Java are targeted, though you may have luck on newer versions.

 Migrating From BungeeCord
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Waterfall and Travertine are drop in replacements for BungeeCord, you don't need to make any changes.
+Waterfall is a drop in replacements for BungeeCord, you don't need to make any changes to your configuration.

 Getting A Proxy Jar
 ~~~~~~~~~~~~~~~~~~~~~